jeanarose/employee-tracker/README.md

 5. Use the command **git clone [insert SSH key URL]** and click **Enter** (*Requires Git*).

 ## Usage
+Employee tracker is a tool that companies can use to view employee and company data quickly.
+It can also be used to add and update company data.

 ## Credits
 The following people contributed to the success of this application.
 You can view their GitHub profiles by clicking on their names: